NicoHood/HID/Readme.md

 ===========================
 HID library:

-To upgrade to v1.8 you need to redownload the ide files, replace the original files and install the library like you are used to.
+To upgrade to v1.8 you need to redownload the Arduino IDE files, restore the original files and install the library like you are used to.

-Hoodloader:
+You library is now located in sketchbook/libraries/HID/<files>
+Its now way easier to install the library, no need to replace system files.
+For further releases just replace all files again.

+Hoodloader (Not needed for Leonardo/Micro):

 Just upload the new hex file and check the HID Project if the HID library code has changed and replace the new files too.
 You normally dont need to reinstall the drivers for windows if the changelog dosnt note anything.